XShadeSlayerXx/PokeRole-Discord.py-Base/README.md

 Thank you SK91, rrezende88, and darthinvader for helping with the last 2 generations!

-Thank you Rockington for helping with the move descriptions!
+Thank you Rockington for helping with the ability/move descriptions!